 Thus began Tony and the Ramrods, shortly to be renamed, at the suggestion of Dave Jay, Reg Calvert’s right-hand-man, Dave Anthony and the Ravers.
 For an instrumental trio plus vocals it delivered a big, professional sound, backed up by stage movements, copied from The Shadows, with a bit of Johnny Kidd and the Pirates’ high kicking thrown in.
 Reg Calvert and his wife, Dorothy, liked the band, and gave us progressively more work.
 We began occasionally backing “major” acts, such as Vince Eager and, on several occasions, Screaming Lord Sutch.
 By the standards of a few years later, Dave Sutch’s appearance might have been considered only mildly outlandish, but in 1960 his long, unkempt hair (see first image in Gallery 1960s) came as a shock to anyone who saw him.
 This included my mother, who invariably insisted on peering inside Reg’s Commer van when it pulled up outside our house in Cowper Road, Moordown to collect me for a gig in Weymouth, probably to ensure that her 17-year-old son was only mixing with “nice” people.
 Admittedly, on most of these occasions the Sutch barnet was tucked up inside the porkpie hat that he regularly wore offstage, but she did at least once glimpse it au naturel and seemed strangely quiet for a few days afterwards.
 The Screaming Lord Sutch act was, of course, as much theatrical as musical and he didn’t confine it to his own sets.
 I have an abiding image of him swinging on the roof supports at the Small Sydney Hall doing his best to interrupt our version of “Living Doll” by belting out Tarzan calls.
 He was, though, more knowledgeable about Chuck Berry than anyone I’d then met, and introduced us to several of Chuck’s more obscure numbers.

 Working regularly for Reg we were finally rewarded by the offer of a week’s tour of the Midlands.
 This was excitement indeed.
 It was a chance to play at being a professional musician without actually turning pro – something I never had the courage to do throughout my musical career, despite several opportunities to do so.
-Our week’s tour started well enough, with a gig at Newbury, followed by a drive north to Clifton Hall, a decaying mansion outside Rugby that Reg had somehow managed to buy.
+Our week’s tour started well enough, with a gig at Newbury, followed by a drive north to Clifton Hall, a decaying mansion outside Rugby that Reg had somehow managed to buy (see link to Pathe newsreel on Clifton Hall).
 As we drove up the drive towards this vast pile, the house looked stunning in the moonlight.
 Of course, on closer inspection, it became clear that this was not exactly Brideshead Revisited – we slept in the servants’ quarters, and fed ourselves by stealing cornflakes from Danny Storm – but we didn’t care.
 We were professional artistes, and if one of our eagerly anticipated venues, the “Old Vic”, turned out to be a large hut with a corrugated iron roof at Lye, near Birmingham, it didn’t matter.